titom73/anta-malaga/slides.md

 ### Coding the test
 [test(self) -> None](../api/models.md#anta.models.AntaTest.test) is an abstract method that must be implemented.
 It contains the test logic that can access the collected command outputs using the `instance_commands` instance attribute and __must__ set the `result` instance attribute accordingly.
 It must be implemented using the `AntaTest.anta_test` decorator that provides logging and will collect commands before executing the `test()` method.
-> Useful tip: when coding this method, use `<EOS command> | json` in EOS CLI to see the JSON output of the command to being parsed
+> Useful tip: when coding this method, use `<EOS command> | json` in EOS CLI to see the JSON output of the command to being parsed.
+> You can also use `anta debug run-cmd --device <EOS inventory device> --command "<EOS command>"`

 **That's it!
-We've just reviwed a simple test in ANTA.**
+We've just reviewed a simple test in ANTA.**

 ---
 # Developing tests with ANTA